A Practitioner's Guide to Continual Multimodal Pretraining: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Lukas Thede, Shaswat Goel and Shyamgopal Karthik for helpful feedback.
+The authors would like to thank Lukas Thede, Nikhil Parthasarathy, Shashwat Goel and Shyamgopal Karthik for helpful feedback.
+The authors would also like to thank Kristina Kapanova (University of Tuebingen) for help with infrastructure and compute resources for running all our experiments.
 VU, KR and SD thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS).
 VU, KR and SD also thank the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program for support.
+VU is supported by a Google PhD Fellowship in Machine Intelligence.
 SA is supported by a Newton Trust Grant.
 MB acknowledges financial support via the Open Philanthropy Foundation funded by the Good Ventures Foundation.
 MB is a member of the Machine Learning Cluster of Excellence, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645.
 ZA acknowledges the support from the German Research Foundation (DFG): SFB 1233, Robust Vision: Inference Principles and Neural Mechanisms, project number: 276693517 and ERC Grant DEXIM, project number: 853489.

 {

 }

 \stoptocwriting \doparttoc \faketableofcontents